nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-quota.md

     {{/callout}}

-    When the chosen quota is saved, the value is set and the maximum allowed size is displayed below the workspace title.
+    When the chosen quota is saved, the value is set and the maximum allowed size is displayed below the workspace's title.

-**Note:**
+{{#> panel heading='Here is how the maximum size possible is calculated...'}} {{#> accordian heading='Here is how the maximum size possible is calculated...' closed='true'}}

-Here is how the maximum size is calculated.
 When you select a maximum size on a workspace and click on Save, a verification is done to check that the size you selected won't make the parent's quota be exceeded.
 Here is how it is calculated:

 1. The system checks the maximum size set on the parent of your workspace.